What Counts As A Flat Roof?

 To determine what is considered a flat roof, you have to first understand the difference between a flat and steep-sloped roof.

-A flat or “low-slope” roof appears level but has a slight angle built into it to ensure proper water drainage and help avoid leaks, mold, and structural damage.
+A flat or “low-slope” roof is defined as a roof that appears level but has a slight angle built into it to ensure proper water drainage in order to avoid leaks, mold, and structural damage.
 Flat roofs have lower installation costs than their steep-sloped counterparts, are easier to maintain, and typically afford additional space for equipment, storage, and recreation.
 That is why you see so many flat roofs on large commercial and industrial buildings.
 Over the long run, they are more cost-effective for building owners.

 Slope Being Measured on a Roof | getflatroofing.com